 Dering Wood, 310 acre (125.56ha), west of Ashford in Kent, is one of a number of large but isolated blocks of woodland set within a farmed landscape west of Ashford within the Low Weald National Character Area.
 Due to numerous development threats during the 1970's and 1980's the Woodland Trust acquired Dering Wood in June 1997 following a local and national appeal and with Heritage Lottery funding.
-Approximately 52ha of the wood remains lotted up in private ownership (with no public access) at the southeast end of the wood.
+Approximately 52ha of the wood outside the Woodland Trust's ownership remains lotted up in private ownership (with no public access) along the western edge and at the southeast end of the wood.

-Dering wood contains large areas of oak and hornbeam coppice with oak standards along with other mixed broadleaved species, and was managed for centuries for its coppice products.
-Much of Dering Wood was felled in the First World War and during the Second World War troops were based in the wood for D Day.
-Little management was carried out in the decades prior to the Woodland Trust ownership and as a result a significant amount of the coppice is now too mature to cut.
+Dering Wood contains large areas of oak and hornbeam coppice with oak standards along with other mixed broadleaved species, and was managed for centuries for its coppice products.
+Much of Dering Wood was felled in the First World War and during the Second World War troops were based in the wood prior to D Day.
+Little management was carried out in the decades prior to the Woodland Trust ownership and as a result a significant amount of the coppice is now too mature to re coppice again.